alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 # Executing Models using Paperspace Gradient Experiment Builder
 The Paperspace Experiment Builder is a wizard-style UI tool to submit a job.
 You can use it for both training and testing models.

+This tutorial will proceed as follows: first we will step through how to submit an Experiment using the 2D deep dreaming code as an example, and after that will be a list of commands that will be needed to run the other code provided in the DeepDesign repository.
+We also provide an example of how to run code from a separate github repository as well.

+## Running Deep Dream using the Gradient Experiment Builder
 After signing in, click on Gradient in the navigation bar on the left to choose `Projects`.
 This takes you to the Projects console.

 ![Go to projects console](tutorial_images/paperspace_gradientprojecttoggle.png)